Undisclosed64/Undisclosed64/README.md

 * 🤝  I'm open to collaborating on Front end or backend projects.

-* ⚡  I love to read and I am a lifelong learner.
+* ⚡  I love to read and I am an avid reader.

-* ⚡  I absolutely love mountains and stars.
+* ⚡  I love mountains and stars.